Místico: Wrestling style, persona, and reception

-Throughout his career, Urive has primarily portrayed a técnico (heroic) character, with brief periods of time where he played a more ambiguous character who straddled the técnico/rudo divide.
-When introduced as Místico in 2004 CMLL created an elaborate fictional backstory, where Místico was an orphan who was taught to wrestle by Fray Tormenta, a wrestling priest who also acted as his Padrino ("Godfather") early on.
-As part of the religious backstory Místico would often pose with his hands put together in a "praying" motion as well as adorning his tights with crucifix like patterns.
-Early in his career he wore mainly white trunks and masks with either silver or gold adornment, earning him the nickname "El Príncipe de Plata y Oro" ("The Prince of Silver and Gold).
-The Místico mask only has eye holes, totally covering the nose, mouth, and ears, a design that was replicated in the masks Urive wore or wear as Sin Cara, Myzteziz and Carístico with variations on the design that adorns the mask.
-The Carístico mask retains the same basic design as the Místico but with an added crucifix on the forehead and sweeping wing design around the eye openings.
+Throughout his career, Urive has primarily portrayed a técnico (heroic) character, with brief periods where he played a more ambiguous character who straddled the técnico/rúdo divide.
+When introduced as Místico in 2004, CMLL created an elaborate fictional backstory, where he was an orphan who was taught to wrestle by Fray Tormenta, a wrestling priest who also acted as his Padrino ("Godfather").
+As part of the religious backstory, Místico would often pose with his hands put together in a "praying" motion and adorn his tights with crucifix like patterns.
+Early in his career, he wore mainly white trunks and masks with either silver or gold adornment, earning him the nickname "El Príncipe de Plata y Oro" ("The Prince of Silver and Gold").
+The Místico mask only has eye holes, totally covering the nose, mouth and ears, a design that was replicated in the masks Urive wore as Sin Cara, Myzteziz and Carístico, with variations on the design that adorn the mask.
+The Carístico mask retains the same basic design as Místico, but with an added crucifix on the forehead and sweeping wing design around the eye openings.